Aditya-Jyoti/adityajyoti.com/src/content/blog/How I Would Restart Programming.md

 I would code one day and drop it for a week or two, only to come back and make something new and leave the thing I was working on earlier.

-Whenever I would face a problem or big that was just a bit too difficult I would not push through and try to solve it rather I would just drop it and work on something easier, only to forget the project I started.
+Whenever I would face a problem or bug that was just a bit too difficult I would not push through and try to solve it rather I would just drop it and work on something easier, only to forget the project I started.

 ### No direction